 Ring and Pinion Tooth Contact Patterns

 This is an ideal ring gear tooth contact pattern.
-It's centered between the top and the bottom of gear’s teeth.
+It's centered between the gear's teeth' top and bottom.

 This is also an ideal contact pattern.
-This is the coast side of the ring gear.
+This image shows the coast side of the ring gear.

-When the pattern is located toward the heel or outside of the ring gear, there's too much or excessive backlash.
-Moving the ring gear toward the pinion will remove the backlash and move the contact pattern closer to the toe.
+When the pattern is located toward the heel or outside of the ring gear, there's an excessive backlash.
+Moving the ring gear toward the pinion removes the backlash and moves the contact pattern closer to the toe.

-This is the opposite of C. The ring gear is too far in toward the pinion; there is insufficient backlash.
-Moving the ring gear away from the pinion will increase backlash and cause the pattern to move out toward the heel or the outside of the ring gear.
+This is the opposite of C. The ring gear is too far in toward the pinion.
+Moving the ring gear away from the pinion increases backlash and causes the pattern to move toward the heel of the ring gear.

 This pattern indicates excessive pinion depth.
-When the pinion is too far in towards the ring gear the pattern will be low toward the base of the gear teeth.
-Moving the pinion in toward the ring gear causes the pattern to move toward the bottom or root of the gear teeth.
-Moving the pinion away from the ring gear causes the pattern to move up toward the top of the gear's teeth.
+When the pinion is too far toward the ring gear, the pattern is low toward the base of the gear teeth.
+Moving the pinion toward the ring gear causes the pattern to move toward the bottom or root of the gear teeth.
+Moving the pinion away from the ring gear causes the pattern to move toward the top of the gear's teeth.

-This pattern indicates that the pinion is too far away from the ring gear.
-Moving the pinion in toward the ring gear causes the pattern to move in towards the root of the gear's teeth.
+This pattern indicates that the pinion is too far from the ring gear.
+Moving the pinion toward the ring gear causes the pattern to move toward the root of the gear's teeth.